SmokkoZ/accounting/docs/architecture/Frontend_Architecture_v5.md

 - **PDF slips:** Use `st.pdf` for in-app bet slip/statement preview.
 - **Deprecations:** Replace all `use_column_width=` with `use_container_width=True` (and `width='stretch'` semantics).
 - **Version-gating:** Add feature flags and fallbacks so the app runs on older Streamlit if needed.

+> This document **keeps all v4 content** and augments it with recommended patterns and examples using recent Streamlit features.
+It’s written so agents can refactor incrementally.

+---

+## Overview
+The frontend is a **Streamlit-based web application** running at `localhost:8501`.
+It provides a simple, operator‑focused interface for bet ingestion, surebet management, settlement, and reconciliation.

+**Deprecation note**: `use_column_width` is deprecated.
+Use `use_container_width=True`.
+When you need layout hints, prefer `width='stretch'` for full-width containers and `width='content'` for compact elements (where supported by the specific API).

 ---